Nigeria: Tourism

-Tourism in Nigeria centres largely on events, because of the country's ample amount of ethnic groups, but also includes rain forests, savannah, waterfalls, and other natural attractions.
+Tourism in Nigeria centres largely on events, because of the country's ample amount of ethnic groups, but also includes rain forests, savannahs, waterfalls, and other natural attractions.

 Abuja is home to several parks and green areas.
 The largest, Millennium Park, was designed by architect Manfredi Nicoletti and officially opened in December 2003.
-After the re-modernization project achieved by the administration of Governor Raji Babatunde Fashola, Lagos is gradually becoming a major tourist destination.
+After the re-modernisation project achieved by the administration of Governor Raji Babatunde Fashola, Lagos is gradually becoming a major tourist destination.
 Lagos is currently taking steps to become a global city.
 The 2009 Eyo carnival (a yearly festival originating from Iperu Remo, Ogun State) was a step toward world city status.
 Currently, Lagos is primarily known as a business-oriented and fast-paced community.
 Lagos has become an important location for African and black cultural identity.

 Lagos has sandy beaches by the Atlantic Ocean, including Elegushi Beach and Alpha Beach.
 Lagos also has many private beach resorts including Inagbe Grand Beach Resort and several others in the outskirts.
 Lagos has a variety of hotels ranging from three-star to five-star hotels, with a mixture of local hotels such as Eko Hotels and Suites, Federal Palace Hotel and franchises of multinational chains such as Intercontinental Hotel, Sheraton, and Four Points by Sheraton.
 Other places of interest include the Tafawa Balewa Square, Festac town, The Nike Art Gallery, Freedom Park, and the Cathedral Church of Christ.

-Energy

-Nigeria's primary energy consumption was about 108 Mtoe in 2011.
-Most of the energy comes from traditional biomass and waste, which account for 83% of total primary production.
-The rest is from fossil fuels (16%) and hydropower (1%).
-Since independence, Nigeria has tried to develop a domestic nuclear industry for energy.
-Since 2004, Nigeria has had a Chinese-origin research reactor at Ahmadu Bello University and has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MWe of nuclear capacity by 2027 according to the National Program for the Deployment of Nuclear Power for Generation of Electricity.
-In 2007, President Umaru Yar'Adua urged the country to embrace nuclear power to meet its growing energy needs.
-In 2017, Nigeria signed the UN treaty on the Prohibition of Nuclear Weapons.

-In April 2015, Nigeria began talks with Russia's state-owned Rosatom to collaborate on the design, construction and operation of four nuclear power plants by 2035, the first of which will be in operation by 2025.
-In June 2015, Nigeria selected two sites for the planned construction of the nuclear plants.
-Neither the Nigerian government nor Rosatom would disclose the specific locations of the sites, but it is believed that the nuclear plants will be sited in Akwa Ibom State and Kogi State.
-The sites are planned to house two plants each.
-In 2017 agreements were signed for the construction of the Itu nuclear power plant.

-Infrastructure
+Transport

+Due to Nigeria's location in the centre of West Africa, transport plays a major role in the national service sector.
+Government investments have seen an increase in extensive road repairs and new construction has been carried out gradually as states in particular spend their share of increased government allocations.
+Representative of these improvements is the Second Niger Bridge near Onitsha, which was largely completed in 2022.
+A 2017 World Bank report on logistics hubs in Africa placed the country in fourth place, behind Côte d'Ivoire, Senegal, and Sao Tome, but in 2021, Nigeria joined the World Logistics Passport, a private sector group working to increase the effiency of global trade.

 Roads

+Four trans-African automobile routes pass through Nigeria: